pretix/pretix/doc/admin/installation/docker_smallscale.rst

 Restarting the service can take a few seconds, especially if the update requires changes to the database.
 Replace ``stable`` above with a specific version number like ``1.0`` or with ``latest`` for the development version, if you want to.

+Make sure to also read :ref:`update_notes` and the release notes of the version you are updating to.

 .. _`docker_plugininstall`: